man-group/ArcticDB/docs/mkdocs/docs/index.md

 >>> ac = Arctic('lmdb://path/to/desired/database?map_size=2GB')
 ```

-The default on Windows is only 128MB.
+The default on Windows is 2GiB.
 Errors with `lmdb errror code -30792` indicate that the map is getting full and that you should
 increase its size.
 This will happen if you are doing large writes.

-You should ensure that you only have one Arctic instance open over
-a given LMDB database.
+In each Python process, you should ensure that you only have one Arctic instance open over a given LMDB database.

-For more information on the different endpoints, [see the Arctic class reference](https://docs.arcticdb.io/api/arcticdb#arcticdb.Arctic.__init__).
+LMDB does not work with remote filesystems.

 #### In-memory configuration